-Project Description: Pierce Transit proposes to construct a bus rapid transit (BRT) line along Pacific Avenue/State Route 7 south from downtown Tacoma to Spanaway.
-The project includes the construction of 4.7 miles of dedicated transit lanes, purchase of 17 articulated BRT vehicles and improvement of intersections and sidewalks.
-The service is planned to operate every 10 minutes during weekday peak periods, every 15 minutes during weekday off peak periods, every 30 minutes on weekday evenings, and every 20 minutes on weekends.
+Project Description: Pierce Transit proposes to construct bus rapid transit (BRT) along Pacific Avenue/State Route 7 (SR 7) from downtown Tacoma south to the Spanaway Walmart Supercenter.
+The project includes the construction of 5.6 miles of dedicated transit lanes, purchase of 17 60-foot articulated BRT vehicles, intersection and pedestrian access improvements, off board fare collection, and fiber optic network and transit signal priority system installation.
+Service is planned to operate every 10 minutes during weekday peak periods, every 15 minutes during weekday off-peak periods, every 30 minutes on weekday evenings, and every 20 minutes on weekends.
+Service is planned to operate for a span of 20 hours on weekdays and 18 hours on weekends.

-Project Purpose: The project corridor connects downtown Tacoma to key destinations such as the Broadway Center for the Performing Arts/Pantages Center, the Greater Tacoma Convention and Trade Center, and the University of Washington Tacoma Campus.
-Pierce Transit's busiest fixed-route bus line currently operates in the corridor and is experiencing declining travel speeds and service reliability due to growing traffic congestion.
-The corridor has experienced rapid population and employment growth that is expected to continue through 2040.
-The project is being planned to increase transit ridership, improve multi-modal access and connectivity with existing key transit services, and enhance safety and security for transit patrons.
+Project Purpose: The corridor connects downtown Tacoma to key destinations, such as the Greater Tacoma Convention Center, the University of Washington Tacoma, the multimodal Tacoma Dome Station, Pacific Lutheran University, Parkland Transit Center, and regional parks.
+The corridor is currently served by Pierce Transit's busiest fixed-route bus line which experiences declining travel speeds and service reliability due to growing traffic congestion.
+The project is intended to increase transit travel speeds by using exclusive or semi exclusive bus lanes in congested areas, provide vital linkages to other transportation services including Sound Transit and Amtrak, and enhance safety and security for transit patrons.

 Project Development History, Status and Next Steps: The locally preferred alternative (LPA) was included into the region's fiscally constrained long-range transportation plan in May 2018.
 Pierce Transit adopted the LPA in July 2018.
-Pierce Transit anticipates completing the environmental review process with receipt of a Categorical Exclusion from FTA in mid-2020, receiving a Small Starts Grant Agreement in early 2021, and starting revenue service in Fall 2023.
+The project entered Small Starts Project Development in August 2018.
+Pierce Transit anticipates completing the environmental review process with receipt of a Categorical Exclusion from FTA in early 2021, receiving a Small Starts Grant Agreement in late-2021, and starting revenue service in September 2024.